Nikhil-Naikar/IMDB-Sentiment-Analysis/README.md

 ## Reflection 🤔
 - If you have a model with a good training score like 96% but a testing score is 76%, this means your model is "overfitted".
 So, it is not always best to just have the highest training score, you should also make sure that the testing score is not far behind.
-- Neutral Networks is pretty awesome!
+- Neural Networks is pretty awesome!